gazebosim/gazebo-classic/Migration.md

     + ***Removed:*** The whole header file.
 Note that it also won't be included into `gazebo/gui/gui.hh`.
     + ***Replacement:*** Include `<QtTest/QtTest>` instead.

+## Gazebo 9.15 to 9.16

+### Modifications

+Updated the version of TinyOBJLoader from 1.0.0 to 2.0.0rc8.
+See the changelog at https://github.com/osrf/gazebo/blob/gazebo9/deps/tinyobjloader/tiny_obj_loader.h

 ## Gazebo 8.4 to 9.x

 ### Models with duplicate names will not be inserted